DHTMLX/docs-diagram/docs/api/inline_editor/beforeeditorediting_event.md

 - `currentValue: string` - the old value of the item
 - `id: string | number` - the id of the item
 - `key: string` - the name of the property to be edited
-- `subId: string` - optional, the id of the edited subheader of a swimlane or a text element of a line
+- `subId: string` - optional, the id of a subheader of a swimlane or a text element of a line

 @returns:
 `False` to block saving changes after editing an item via the inline editor, otherwise `true`.